-Defrost the filets if frozen by placing in a bowl of warm water for a few mins.
+Defrost the filets if frozen by placing in a bowl of warm water for 5 mins.
 Then pat dry using paper towels and Cut into pieces and keep aside.

 Heat a medium size kadai or a non stick pan and add the coconut oil to it.

 When hot, add the mustard seeds.
 When they start spluttering, add the onions.
 Saute for about 1 minute and then add the garlic, ginger, green chillies and curry leaves.
 Stir for 2 mins.